 Why this is great for you

 Turmeric reduces inflammation everywhere in your digestive system.
 A study using 1g turmeric powder twice a day resulted in a massive improvement in remission rates in inflammatory bowel disease.
 1 gram is just half a teaspoon.
-Turmeric is also well-studied in relieving gastritis and reflux and keeping your brain healthy.
+Turmeric is also well-studied in relieving gastritis and gastric reflux and keeping your brain healthy.
 What’s not to like?
 Ginger, like turmeric, supports your liver function to help skin, energy, bright eyes and skin.
 And it helps reduce nausea.
 Chilli powder helps thicken the mucous linings of your stomach and intestines.
-Chilli is used successfully in Ayurvedic medicine to heal stomach ulcers!
+Chilli is used successfully in Ayurvedic medicine to heal stomach ulcers and gastritis!
 Ceylon/Sri Lankan cinnamon (not “cinnamon” from supermarkets, which is in fact the cheaper cassia) has remarkable health effects.
-It can help prevent diabetes but it also reduces “bad” bacteria and yeast (candida) overgrowth in your gut.
+Like ginger, it can help prevent diabetes (or tackle it) but it also reduces “bad” bacteria and yeast (candida) overgrowth in your gut.
 Most spices have a selective effect on your gut bacteria – helping encourage growth of “good guys” and inhibiting disease-causing ones.

 This would be a great drink for someone with a cold or flu as it’s anti-viral and anti-inflammatory.